bharath-srinivas/nephele/README.md

 AWS Go is a CLI tool for managing [AWS](https://aws.amazon.com) services without the need to login to the AWS console, built to be fast and easy to use.
-Currently AWS Go supports services like EC2, Lambda and RDS only.
-Support for more services will be added later.
+Currently AWS Go supports services like EC2, Lambda, RDS etc.

 ## Installation

-Currently AWS Go is available only for Linux amd64 architecture.
-Support for other operating systems and architectures will be added later once the tool is stable.
+Currently AWS Go is available only for linux and windows.
+Support for other operating systems will be added later.

-On Linux run the following command to install aws-go:
+On linux run the following command to install aws-go:

 ```
 curl -sL https://raw.githubusercontent.com/bharath-srinivas/aws-go/master/setup_aws_go | sudo -E bash -